JBER partakes in Exercise Ultimate Caduceus 2023

 |1

-This work, JBER partakes in Exercise Ultimate Caduceus 2023 [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JBER partakes in Exercise Ultimate Caduceus 2023, by Sheila deVera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT